 - circumstances that stop you working (i.e. becoming a carer)

 - death (depending on your policy).

 For example, if you have PPI for your mortgage and find yourself unable to work due to an accident, you should receive a regular sum of money towards your mortgage repayments.

 Usually, PPI won’t cover:

-- The first 90 days after you stop working – you need to be able to keep paying for this period yourself
+- the initial exclusion period) – you need to be able to keep paying for this period yourself

-- Certain illnesses – check the list in your policy before you buy
+- certain illnesses – check the list in your policy before you buy

-- Pre-existing conditions (illnesses you know about already)
+- pre-existing conditions (illnesses you know about already)

-- People who are retired or unemployed
+- people who are retired or unemployed

 Do you need it?